You are here

 To be considered for an APTS award, students must:

-- Enroll part time as matriculated students in approved undergraduate degree programs or registered certificate programs at degree-granting institutions in New York State;
+- Enroll part time as matriculated students in approved undergraduate degree programs or registered specific certificate programs certificate programs;

 - Meet the program income limits;

 - Be New York State residents and either United States citizens or qualifying non-citizens;